-The FASB issued ASU 2024-03, Income Statement- Reporting Comprehensive Income- Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses in November 2024.
+The FASB issued ASU 2024-03, Income Statement-Reporting Comprehensive Income-Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses in November 2024.
 This ASU requires public business entities ("PBEs") to disclose, in interim and annual reporting periods, additional information about certain expenses in the notes to the financial statements, including disclosing the amounts of purchases of inventory, employee compensation, depreciation, and intangible asset amortization in each relevant expense caption.
-It also requires PBEs to disclose the total amount of selling expenses, and in the annual reporting periods, an entity's definition of selling expenses.
+It also requires PBEs to disclose a qualitative description of the amounts remaining in relevant expense captions that are not separately disaggregated quantitatively and to disclose the total amount of selling expenses, and in the annual reporting periods, an entity's definition of selling expenses.
 ASU 2024-03 is effective for fiscal years beginning after December 15, 2026, with early adoption permitted.
 The Company is currently evaluating the disclosure requirements of this standard and the impact on its consolidated financial statements.